sonatype-nexus-community/nexus-iq-api-client-go/docs/EvaluationAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiEvaluateComponents1Request struct via the builder pattern
+Other parameters are passed through a pointer to a apiEvaluateComponentsRequest struct via the builder pattern

 Name | Type | Description  | Notes